 In all that time, how many technicians, mechanics, specialists (whatever you want to call them) have I known that change their oil at 5 or 6,000 miles in their regular road car?
 Zero.
-Unless they’re being sponsored by an oil company and have literally gallons and gallons going spare.
+Unless they’re being sponsored by an oil company and have literally gallons and gallons to spare.

 How many of them have I known that go way over the manufacturer’s recommendation for service intervals?
 Most of them.

-Another question … how many of them use the most expensive oil on the market because it’s the most expensive, and therefore ‘the best’?
-I’ll give you a clue … it begins with Z and rhymes with hero.
+Another question.
+How many of them use the most expensive oil on the market because it’s the most expensive, and therefore ‘the best’?
+I’ll give you a clue.
+It begins with Z and rhymes with hero.

 The Best Oil Filter

-It’s the same for oil filters – will the ‘racing’ oil filter that’s 4x more expensive be four times better?
+It’s the same for oil filters.
+Will the ‘racing’ oil filter that’s 4x more expensive be four times better?
 Doubt that.

-They were adamant that the suspension setup was perfect … “it’s based on F1 car technology, it HAS to be right”.
+They were adamant that the suspension setup was perfect.
+“It’s based on F1 car technology, it HAS to be right”.